tldr-pages/tldr/pages/common/gdalinfo.md

 `gdalinfo --formats`

-- List information about a raster dataset:
+- List information about a specific raster dataset:

 `gdalinfo {{path/to/input.tif}}`

-- List information about a raster dataset in JSON format:
+- List information about a specific raster dataset in JSON format:

 `gdalinfo -json {{path/to/input.tif}}`

-- Show histogram values of a raster dataset:
+- Show histogram values of a specific raster dataset:

 `gdalinfo -hist {{path/to/input.tif}}`